 Owing to its long life expectancy and its tendency to bond with a single person, caring for an African grey parrot must be a long-term commitment.

-Want To Know More About African Grey Parrots?
+Want To Know More About The African Grey Parrot?

 Please feel free to explore this website.
 Whether you are a prospective African grey owner or you already own a grey you are very likely to find what you are looking for here.

-We are continuously adding new articles and guides, and are also expanding and refining our existing posts, so if you don’t find what you are looking for right away then come back regularly.
+We are continuously adding new articles, guides and information about African grey parrots, so if you don’t find what you are looking for right away, come back regularly.

-Alternatively, leave a comment to let us know what kind of information you would like us to provide.
+Alternatively, leave a comment to let us know how we can help.
 We’ll do our best to accommodate you.